firebase007/typicodeFAKEAPI-React/README.md

 ## User Stories for a company employee

 As an employee, I want to be able to login very easily only with my username to get access to my private space. (no password needed).
 Typing in my username  each time could get in my way to be able to create posts fast on the fly, so it would be great if the application remembers my username and logs me in my account automatically if I revisit the application with the same browser/computer again.
-To be save to use the application on my colleges computer as well I need a logout mechanism to prevent other people of using my account to login.
+To be safe to use the application on my colleges computer as well I need a logout mechanism to prevent other people of using my account to login.
 After login, I want to see my personal user profile data, like name, email-address etc. somewhere on the screen,to be sure I am accessing my private space of the app and I can identify with it.
 In my space I want to be able to see all my Posts from the past in a Listview with the total count of my posts so I have a feeling I am making progress.
 At each post item in my list I need to see the number of comments related to it.
 This is very important to me to have a better understanding about what kind of topics people are interested in.
 With a “show comments” button I want to be able to read all related comments to a post within the list.
 A comment item should show me the body text, name and email of the commenting user so I can get in touch with them with one click and give them feedback on their comment.
 (Directly copied from the trial task given to me by Dreamlines)

 ## Contributions

-Contributions are highly welcome, however, please ensure to follow the guidelines and roadmap.
-I would like a situation where i could write a tutorial about this and open source everything just for those starting out with building with React JS on how to play around with APIs and other stuff alike.
+Contributions to this project are highly welcome.
+However, please ensure to follow the guidelines and roadmap.
+I would like a situation where we could write a tutorial about this and open source everything just for those starting out with building with React JS and playing around with APIs/network events and other stuff alike.

 ## Credits